ptomulik/testmd/rst/README.rst

 - GUI (to define coupling setup and to start simulation),
 - Coupling Server (environment handling, communication between codes, **neighborhood computation** and **interpolation**),

+Types of coupling:

+- *strong coupling*: all governing equations of a coupled problem are combined in a large system; this **is not** an MpCCI approach,
+- *weak coupling*: each problem is solved separately and some variables are exchanged and inserted into the equations of the other problem; this **is** the MpCCI approach,